Best Mattress for Spinal Stenosis

 Mattress Firmness for Spinal Stenosis

-Choosing the right mattress firmness is vital for your spinal health.
+Choosing the right mattress with a firmness that suits you is vital for your spinal health.
 An overly firm or overly soft mattress can worsen your pain and prolong treatment.
 However, there’s not one specific firmness best for spinal stenosis sufferers.

 When picking a mattress firmness, consider your body weight and main sleeping position: